Museums within the Park

 1357 Sibley Memorial Hwy., Mendota MN 55150

-The site consists of four limestone buildings and is the oldest white settlement in Minnesota.
+The Sibley House Historic Site consists of four limestone buildings and is the oldest white settlement in Minnesota.
 Situated at the confluence of the Minnesota and Mississippi Rivers, the site is rich in history.